 Engineering degrees and career paths

 Because almost everything has been "engineered" in some way, the engineering field is a broad one.
 FutureEngineers.com estimates that there are 250 engineer specializations, from aerospace and agricultural engineering to nuclear and petroleum engineering.
-Although math and science predominate in an engineering education, coursework in the arts, humanities and social sciences is also required.
+Although math and science predominate in an online engineering degree, coursework in the arts, humanities and social sciences is also required.

 A bachelor's degree is usually the minimum requirement for entry-level engineering jobs; half of all engineers have this degree, according to the Department of Labor, while 22 percent have a master's degree.
 The majority of students are men; women made up 17.8 percent of engineering graduates in 2009, according to National Center for Education Statistics data.